94muhammad/Muhammad/README.md

 Data Scientist
 --------------

 I have been learning to code for a couple of years after switching careers.
 I started with python and found myself passionate about data science.
-However, i am expanding my horizon and planning to learn front-end development as well.
+However, i am expanding my horizon and learning front-end development alongside.

 * 🌍  I'm based in United Kingdom
 * ✉️  You can contact me at [uzaiirr@outlook.com](mailto:uzaiirr@outlook.com)